-- The subsurface movement of petroleum hydrocarbons is very limited, moving 312 feet or less in 90 percent of the cases (Newell and Connor 1998, as presented in Exhibit 4 of my testimony).
-Additional studies support this plume transport distance, as presented in Exhibits 5 through 8 of my testimony. - A plume of dissolved petroleum hydrocarbons could begin to develop if crude oil reached groundwater and was allowed to remain in contact with the groundwater for a period of months. - The plume would then move in the direction of the groundwater; however, plume movement would be slower than for groundwater. - The plume would form along the uppermost surface of groundwater; they do not sink within groundwater as observed with solvent plumes.
-As such, contamination of groundwater would be limited to the volume associated with the groundwater surface.
-Petroleum hydrocarbons are degraded by microbial communities naturally found within - Removal of the source oil and remediation actions would help to minimize groundwater impacts further.
+The subsurface movement of petroleum hydrocarbons is very limited, moving 312 feet or less in 90 percent of the cases (Newell and Connor 1998, as presented in Exhibit 4 of my testimony).
+Additional studies support this plume transport distance, as presented in Exhibits 4 through 9 of my testimony.

+- A plume of dissolved petroleum hydrocarbons could begin to develop if crude oil reached groundwater and was allowed to remain in contact with the groundwater for a period of months. - The plume would then move in the direction of the groundwater; however, plume movement would be slower than for groundwater. - The plume would form along the uppermost surface of groundwater; they do not sink within groundwater as observed with solvent plumes.
+As such, contamination of groundwater would be limited to the volume associated with the groundwater surface. - Petroleum hydrocarbons are degraded by microbial communities naturally found within soils, and as a result, only highly localized effects would be expected. - Removal of the source oil and remediation actions would help to minimize groundwater impacts further.